appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 - set swipe options and restrict horizontal or vertical swipe.
 - set loop for infinite scroll
 - update the list of cards between swipes.
-- NEW : Check in which direction the card is being swiped and modify your widget accordingly.
+- Check in which direction the card is being swiped and modify your widget accordingly.
+- NEW - We can have any number of background cards.
+- NEW - Pass any combination of swipe options.

 ## ❗NEW  Features ❗

+### Add different combinations for swipe options.
+Now you can provide any combination of swipe options.
+For example: The user can swipe to the left and bottom but not top, or any possible combination.

+### Show any number of background cards.
+Now you can decide how many background cards you want to show.

 ### Listen to card swipes
 Now you can check in which direction the card is being swiped and modify your widget accordingly